larissaho/INFO340_lab2_SASS/README.md

 # Are you stuck?

 One of the most important lessons that I have learnt in life is how to teach myself.
-That is because in your academic or career path, you will encounter many professor/instructors whose teaching style will not match your learning style.
+That is because in your academic or career path, you will encounter many professors/instructors whose teaching styles will not match your learning style.
 Luckily, STEM nowadays is very easy to learn by yourself.
 So I really encourage you guys to learn things on your own.
 Here are some steps to follow when you are stuck:
   1. Go to the [documentation](http://sass-lang.com/documentation/file.SASS_REFERENCE.html) or Stack Overflow.
   2. Ask your neighbor.
 Getting to know your classmate might help you choose teammates for your project.
   3. I have a solution branch.
 Go look at it and see if it makes sense.